- The Dividend Aristocrats are a select group of currently 65 S&P 500 stocks with 25+ years of consecutive dividend increases.

 The table below lists all 63 constituents, excluding the added spin-offs Carrier Global (CARR) and Otis Worldwide (OTIS), with indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.

-- 23 dividend aristocrats generated a positive, while 16 aristocrats lost more than 5% this month.
+- 21 dividend aristocrats generated a positive return, while 4 aristocrats lost more than 10% this month.